saransathish/Smart-Health-Assistant-with-Adaptive-AI/README.md

 1. **Develop a Personalized AI Patient Assistant:** Use RL to create a dynamic system capable of learning from patient interactions.
 2. **Enhance Patient Engagement and Compliance:** Provide reminders and feedback to encourage adherence to treatment plans.
 3. **Implement Real-time Monitoring:** Use IoT devices and sensors to track patient vitals and offer decision support for clinicians.
-4. **Use AR for Health Visualization:** Provide intuitive visual guidance for patients to manage their health.
-5. **Ensure Compliance with Regulations:** Follow healthcare regulations (HIPAA, GDPR) and implement safety protocols.
+4. **Ensure Compliance with Regulations:** Follow healthcare regulations (HIPAA, GDPR) and implement safety protocols.

 ### System Architecture
 - **Reinforcement Learning AI Core**: Personalized healthcare suggestions based on continuous learning from patient feedback.